Meet our Board

 Judge Shapiro is a Distinguished Daughter of Pennsylvania, recipient of the American Bar Association John Marshall Award, the Meador-Rosenberg Award, and the Margaret Brent Women Lawyers of Achievement Award given by the American Bar Association Commission on Women in the Profession.
 She has been recognized by the National Association of Women Judges as Honoree of the Year and with the Excellence in Service Award.
 Judge Shapiro was the first recipient of the Philadelphia Bar Association Sandra Day O’Connor Award.
 She received the University of Pennsylvania Law Alumni Society Distinguished Service Award, the Federal Bar Association Bill of Rights Award, and was named Woman of the Year by the Oxford Circle Jewish Community Center and Woman of Distinction by the Golden Slipper Club.

 Mr. Bogutz has broad trial experience in both civil and criminal practice.
 He has also devoted a substantial portion of his practice to advising and representing the business community, both for startup and public companies.
 Mr. Bogutz has also taught clinical trial practice as an adjunct professor of law and has lectured on the drafting of corporate agreements.
 Mr. Bogutz has published a number of articles, including articles addressing the law of lawyers’ professional liability.
 He has also lectured on the subject of professional liability.
+Mr. Bogutz continues to devote his time and leadership to the legal community.
+He is currently President of The Pennsylvania Futures Commission on Justice in the Twenty-First Century, serves on a number of non-profit boards of directors, and is an active emeritus chair on others.

 - Community Legal Services, Philadelphia, Chief of Litigation, Deputy Director, Board of Directors, Emeritus Director